nationalarchives/design-system/src/styles/forms/index.md

 ## Searching

-Forms that are used for searching should be designed not produce errors.
+Avoid allowing forms that are used for searching to produce errors.

+Searching for dates should use the [date search component](../../components/date-search/).
+Using this component should mean that there is less chance of producing an error.

+Use the [select component](../../components/select/) to offer simple options for sorting.

+{{ example({ group: "components", item: "select", example: "default", html: true, nunjucks: true, nunjucksOptions: false, size: "xs" }) }}

 ## Backgrounds

-Don't use forms within sections that use accent or light accent [block colours](../colours/#block-colours).
-Use only normal, tinted or contrasting backgrounds.
+Don't use forms within sections that use either accent or light accent [block colours](../colours/#block-colours).
+Use only regular, tinted or contrasting backgrounds.